Merchanting Trade Transactions – RBI Revised Guidelines

-State of goods traded: The goods could undergo some processing for value addition and this may be allowed if the Authorised Dealer Category-I (AD) bank is satisfied after checking the evidence documents and transaction bonafides.
+State of goods traded: The goods could be processed for value addition.
+This may be allowed if the Authorised Dealer Category-I (AD) bank is satisfied after checking the evidence documents and transaction bonafide.

-Following KYC and AML Guidelines: The AD banks will have to scrupulously adhere to the KYC and AML guidelines when they check the transaction bonafides.
+Following KYC and AML Guidelines: The AD banks must adhere to the KYC and AML guidelines when they check the transaction bonafide.

-Verification of Genuineness of Trade: Apart from regular documents like invoices, list of packed items, documents for insurance and transport, the AD bank is also given the option (if considered reliable by the bank) to verify using Bill of Lading or Airway Bill.
-This is to be done by online verification in the International Maritime Bureau website or Airlines web check.
+Verification of Genuineness of Trade: Apart from regular documents like invoices, lists of packed items, and documents for insurance and transport, the AD bank is also given the option (if considered reliable by the bank) to verify using a Bill of Lading or Airway Bill.
+This is to be done by online verification on the International Maritime Bureau website or Airlines web check.

-Short Term Credit: Short Term Credit (buyers’ credit or suppliers’ credit) may be extended with the same conditions as before but there is one important clause added that the short term credit should not be issued with a Letter of Comfort (LoC) or Letter of Undertaking (LoU).
+Short-Term Credit: Short Term Credit (buyers’ credit or suppliers’ credit) may be extended with the same conditions as before, but there is one crucial clause added that the short-term credit should not be issued with a Letter of Comfort (LoC) or Letter of Undertaking (Lou).

-Advance against Export Leg: Any advance payment received against export leg can be parked in an Exchange Earners Foreign Currency (EEFC) account OR it can be parked in an interest bearing INR account.
+Advance against Export Leg: Any advance payment received against export leg can be parked in an Exchange Earners Foreign Currency (EEFC) or an interest-bearing INR account.

-- This amount is strictly to be used only to pay for the import leg and it is to be paid as soon as the import leg liability arises.
-In case the merchanting trader has parked the advance in an interest bearing INR account, hedging may be allowed by the bank as per existing regulations.
-But fund or non-fund-based facilities cannot be extended against such a balance amount
+- This amount is strictly used only to pay for the import leg and will be paid as soon as the import leg liability arises.
+In case the merchanting trader has parked the advance in an interest-bearing INR account, hedging may be allowed by the bank as per existing regulations.
+But fund or non-fund-based facilities cannot be extended against such a balance amount.

-Caution Listing: All Merchanting Traders who have outstanding equal to or more than 5% of export earnings per annum will have their names under Caution Listing.
+Caution Listing: All Merchanting Traders with outstanding equal to or more than 5% of export earnings per annum will have their names under Caution Listing.

 Merchanting Trade Transaction Profit: The formula to determine if a particular merchanting trade does result in a profit is clearly defined and is as follows: